+Use of correct storage temperatures for food is extremely important.
 Between 5 °C and 60 °C is called the 'temperature danger zone'.
 This is the temperature range in which potentially harmful bacteria can multiply.

 Perishable food should be stored at or below 5 °C, or at or above 60 °C to prevent growth of harmful bacteria.

 If food is to be held hot for some time after cooking and before serving, it should be held at or above 60 °C. Or if the food is to be retained for serving at a subsequent meal or other occasion it should be refrigerated promptly.

 Make sure poultry, such as a whole chicken, reaches at least 75 °C during cooking.
 Alternatively, cook until the juices run clear when pierced at the thickest point (such as the middle of drumstick).

 When reheating refrigerated food, the centre of the food should reach at least 75 °C.

 Freezing food at -18 °C stops bacteria from growing and slows down chemical changes which may affect the quality of food.

 Frozen food should be placed straight in the freezer when you return home from shopping.